 Julia E. Szymczak, PhD

-Medical sociology, patient safety and quality improvement, implementation science, antimicrobial stewardship, infection prevention and control
+Medical sociology, hospital epidemiology, implementation science, patient safety and quality improvement, antimicrobial stewardship, infection prevention and control

 Ethnography, in-depth interviewing, qualitative content analysis, computer-assisted qualitative data analysis